iklein99/homebridge-smartthings/README.md

 require a lot of work to install.
 It will discover devices automatically as well as unregister devices that are removed from your smarttthings network.
 This is currently under development.

+## New inf version 1.3.0
+Support for motion sensors

 ## Fixed in version 1.2.2
 Fixed type error